xiaoBingge114514/VRCX-0-Community-Themes/README.md

 ## Theme Package

-Each theme package must have its own directory under `themes/`.
+Each theme package has its own directory under `themes/`.

 ```text
 themes/